Sales receipts are prosaic.

 ” We appreciate your business is sometimes at the bottom of sales receipts.

-In Tulum,” Keep Tulum Weird ” is the plan of the day.
+In Tulum,” Keep Tulum Weird ” is totally acceptable.

 The creator of this receipt is probably a seventy year old hippie living an an airstream trailer in a fenced off lot on the beach bought in the fifties for several thousand dollars.
 He would sell but can’t move because his cat, Mister T, likes to nap on an old couch under the airstream awning, on top of a Pittsburg Pirates World Series Blanket.